learn-co-curriculum/tf-improv-games/README.md

 + Enemy and protector
   + (aka: Assassin/Protector, et al.) Players begin walking around the room (need a fairly open space for this one).
 Each person secretly chooses one person to be their Nemesis and one to be their Defender.
 When whoever is leading the warm-up yells go everyone must try and keep their Defender between them and their Nemesis at all times.
 + Fortunately, Unfortunately
+  + Circle up.
+First person starts a story with one line.
+Next person adds a line starting with "fortunately".
+Next person adds a line starting with "unfortunately".
+Go back and forth.
 + Crazy eights
 + Ninja Star
 + Big Booty